~For Advertorial --- PT Inco: Sunday, Sept. 4, 2008

 PT Inco also sees conserving local culture and tradition as a

-business operation.
-Through culture-related CD programs, the
+relationship with business operation.
+Through culture-related CD

-existing culture and traditions.
+damage to the existing culture and tradition.

 PT Inco, for instance, has provided funds for the conservation